11

 10

 • $\begingroup$ That video claims that the failed test involved "liquid cooled oxygen".
-I certainly hope that isn't true and that it was nitrogen as stated elsewhere. $\endgroup$ Nov 24, 2019 at 14:05
+I certainly hope that isn't true and that it was nitrogen as stated elsewhere. $\endgroup$ Commented Nov 24, 2019 at 14:05

 • $\begingroup$ @OrganicMarble why? $\endgroup$